The King's Daughter—Our Power and Influence

 — II Corinthians 3:18

-The consciousness of His love is now a part of us producing new habits of living and inviting new experiences as well as new relationships.
+The consciousness of His love becomes a part of us, producing new habits of living and inviting new experiences as well as new relationships.
 Love and confidence are attractive qualities.
-Most of the world is looking for them in a lot of lost dead end ways or at least trying to pretend externally they have them and these genuine qualities can only be found in fellowship with Christ as our Lord, which introduces the plan of salvation that we have experienced, He wishes us to share with all.
+Most of the world is looking for them in many lost dead-end ways or at least trying to pretend externally they have them.
+These genuine qualities can only be found in fellowship with Christ as our Lord, which introduces the plan of salvation that we have experienced.
+He wishes us to share it with everyone.

 "The royal daughter is all glorious within the palace; Her clothing is woven with gold."

-Now we can see our beauty and so can everyone else because what was once dead and dormant in us is now been resurrected and being reflected to those around us.
-Our garments of shame have been replaced
+Now we can see our beauty, and so can everyone else.
+Because what was once dead and dormant in us is now resurrected and being reflected.
+Our garments of shame are replaced.

 I will greatly rejoice in the LORD, My soul shall be joyful in my God; For He has clothed me with the garments of salvation, He has covered me with the robe of righteousness, As a bridegroom decks himself with ornaments, And as a bride adorns herself with her jewels.